MCT-master/mct-master.github.io/_posts/2019-02-22-The-Magic-Piano.md

 ### MIDI Messages

 As this project was to be developed using web technologies, we wanted to use some libraries to make the build process easier and faster.
 We decided to use <a href="https://nexus-js.github.io/ui/api/#Piano" target="_blank">NexusUI's</a> piano keyboard interface, and the framework Tone.js to generate sound.
-We knew we wanted to trigger sound using a MIDI-keyboard, and luckily for us, our teacher Anna Xambó had already provided us with a javaScript code snippet which accepts MIDI-data.
+We knew we wanted to trigger sound using a MIDI-keyboard, and luckily for us, our teacher Anna Xambó had already provided us with a JavaScript code snippet which accepts MIDI-data.
 We could then create a function which handled this data, to be used for triggering a note of a melody.
 See the code snippet below.

     //if (navigator.requestMIDIAccess) {
       navigator.requestMIDIAccess({